edgarcosta/hdme/README.rst

 Documentation
 =============

 See the `doc` folder for the documentation of the individual modules.
+For examples of usage, look at the test files in the `test` subfolder of each module.

 Credits
 =======